All Episodes

 The reason why nature has implanted in us such a thrill and substantial level of bone marrow joy in the pursuit of virtue is that's what's needed to survive the blowback from corrupt and evil people when you actually promote virtue, which is the same as thwarting the designs and desires of evil.

-If there's a whole bunch of counterfeit bills running around, right, floating around, and you come up with a little wand, you just wave the wand and it will immediately light up the counterfeit bills.
+If there's a whole bunch of counterfeit bills running around, right, floating around, and you come up with a little wand, just wave the wand and it will immediately light up the counterfeit bills.

-Well, if the violent and corrupt counterfeiters, I'm talking about the, not the public ones, but the private ones, if the violent and corrupt counterfeiters get wind of this invention of yours, well, they're going to have a say about it too.
+Well, if the violent and corrupt counterfeiters, I'm talking about the, not the public ones, but the private ones, if the violent and corrupt counterfeiters get winning, get wind of this invention of yours, well, they're going to have a say about it too.

 So what are you going to do about it?